The Write Lines

-I have produced two special online series of Sue Cook’s programme for writers, The Write Lines.
+I produced two special online series of Sue Cook’s programme for writers, The Write Lines, for National Short Story Week.

 This series focuses on building a career as a writer, marketing your book, and self-publishing on Amazon.